mfamese/NeoQaTest.ts/README.md

 ## The task

 Here is a link for a demo parking app: http://www.shino.de/parkcalc/.
 Please take a look at the app, then complete the steps below.

 1. Find 3 bugs in the parking app and write a bug report for each.
    1. Include all relevant information that you would normally include in a bug report.
 2. Write a small automated test suite for the parking app within this repository.
-   1. Include **at least 3** tests that pass, showing areas of the app that work correctly.
+   1. Include tests for **at least two** of the selectable parking lots, using the displayed parking rates to determine the expected result of each cost calculation.
-   2. Include **only one** test that fails, proving one of the bugs you found in step 1.
+   2. Include **at least one** test that fails, proving one of the bugs you found in step 1.
    3. You can write your tests using Gherkin or standard Cypress syntax.
 A simple example of each has been provided.
    4. If you wish, you can use the `commands.ts` file or create your own files to add reusable methods, indicating how you might start to construct a testing framework.